 My other life, my outside life that the world sees continues on.
 I go to work.
 I do the household chores.
 I am a parent to my other three.
 I go to my hair appointments... and on one of these appointments, I tell my hairdresser what has been going on.
 I am mentally exhausted, I am tired, I am sad.
 And I'm not really sure why I chose to tell her - but I do.
 She empathsizes - and guess what?
 Her best friend is a counselor at this exact psychiatric hospital.
 She works in a different area with adults, but she is there.
 What a coincidence.
-My hairdresser tells me that her friend can call me and talk to me.
+I She tells me her friend also does counseling on her own but its private pay.
+She tells me that her friend can call me and talk to me.
 I say ok, even though I am about sick of counselors and the mental health care field.
 Her friend, Jennifer, does call me the next day while I am on my way to work.
 She talks to me at length, recommends a book for me, and is mainly encouraging.
 She tells me a little about what she does at the psychiatric facility.
 Just the fact that I can talk to someone who knows both self harm, and the facility that Grace is at is helpful.
 And - how nice of her just to call me as a favor to our mutual friend.

 During this second time of hospitalization, I keep her school informed and continue to make sure work is getting to Grace and returned to the school for a grade.
 I also start to research the “homes,” our therapist mentioned, called residential facilities, because now the therapist at the hospital is telling me that Grace might be a candidate, because Grace just does not seem to care about what she’s done, or how her behavior affects others.